ColinJClemence/DataScienceStuff/curriculum/week-10/2.2-lesson/readme.md

 <a name="opening"></a>
 ## Opening (5 min)

-In less 2.1 we have discovered 2 very important AWS services: EC2 and S3.
+In the past few weeks we have discovered 2 very important AWS services: EC2 and S3.
 Today we will see how to spin up a compute cluster on Amazon.

 **Check:** What is a cluster?
 > Answer: a cluster is a set of several computers communicating with one another and working together to solve a problem.